 Pneumonia can range in seriousness from mild to life-threatening.
 It is most serious for infants and young children, people older than age 65, and people with health problems or weakened immune systems.

 The signs and symptoms of pneumonia vary from mild to severe, depending on factors such as the type of organism causing the infection, the patients age and state of health.
 Mild signs and symptoms often are similar to those of a cold or flu, but they will last longer.

-Signs and symptoms of pneumonia may include: Chest pain when you breathe or cough, Confusion or changes in mental awareness (in adults age 65 and older), Cough, which may produce phlegm, Fatigue, Fever, sweating and shaking chills, Lower than normal body temperature (in adults older than age 65 and people with weak immune systems), Nausea, vomiting or diarrhea, Shortness of breath.
+Signs and symptoms of pneumonia may include: Chest pain when you breathe or cough, Confusion or changes in mental awareness (in adults age 65 and older), Cough, which may produce phlegm, Fatigue, Fever, sweating and shaking chills, Lower than normal body temperature (in adults older than age 65 and people with weak immune systems), Nausea, vomiting or diarrhoea, Shortness of breath.

 Newborn babies and infants may not show any sign of the infection.
 Or they may vomit, have a fever and cough, appear restless or tired and without energy, or have difficulty breathing and eating.